Satheesh02041/Blood-Donation-Application/README.md

 **Features:**

-** Blood Donation Requests:** Users can view and accept donation requests.
+**Blood Donation Requests**: Users can view and accept donation requests.
 Upon acceptance, the details of the person requesting blood are displayed to the donor.

-** Blood Request Form:** Users can create a new blood request by filling out a form with necessary details, including blood group, address, patient name, and age.
+**Blood Request Form:** Users can create a new blood request by filling out a form with necessary details, including blood group, address, patient name, and age.
 This request is then sent to other users with the matching blood group.

 **Challenges:**